 Allowable stresses for materials used in pier and wharf construction generally conform to industry standard codes for the type of material and the purposed application unless modified herein.
-Allowable stresses for fender system design are discussed in Chapter 5.
+Allowable stresses for fender system design are discussed in section: FENDER SYSTEMS.